Terms & Conditions

 Normal Working Hours: 08:00 to 17:00 on Monday to Thursday and 08:00 to 15:30 on Friday, except for public holidays.

-Order Confirmation: the document of the same name issued and signed by the Supplier to the Customer setting out the details of the Goods and Services.
+Order Confirmation: the document of the same name issued and signed by the Supplier to the Customer confirming the Customer’s order and summarising the key details of the Goods and Services.

 Price: has the meaning given in clause 8.1.